retsofj/ansible-for-windows-server/README.md

 # ansible-for-windows-server
 The purpose of this repo is to help provide example Ansible playbooks/roles managing Windows Server for administrators/engineers.
+Be sure to also check out the examples [devops-school](https://gist.github.com/devops-school/52c8de8924555f91c50e3a016556060f) has published.

 # Examples
 - Server type: